valjean-framework/valjean/doc/src/devs/linting.rst

 :command:`flake8`
 -----------------

-The :command:`flake8` linter is integrated with :mod:`setuptools` and can also be invoked as an option to the ``setup.py`` script::
+The :command:`flake8` linter is integrated with :ref:`setuptools` and can also be invoked as an option to the ``setup.py`` script::

     $ ./setup.py flake8